-Built for founder-led service firms making their first 1–5 remote hires.Inspect the brief
+Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

-Recruit around your accounting tools, transaction flow, close cadence, documentation standard, and financial controls—not a generic finance title.
+Recruit around your accounting tools, transaction flow, close cadence, documentation standard, and financial controls, not a generic finance title.

 Keep books currentCreate cleaner owner visibilitySurface exceptions before close